omgnetwork/android-sdk/README.md

 * `access_key`
 * `secret_key`

-You can then run the test under the `src/test` folder from the Android Studio.
+You can then run the test under the `src/test` folder from the Android Studio or run the command `./gradlew test`.

 # Contributing